MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Materials and methods

 \subsubsection{Tracking region mask generation}

-Within \verb|create_tissue_mask|, we provide multiple options for creating a binary mask of the tissue region (Fig. \ref{fig:code_pipeline} I).
-At present, we provide $3$ basic segmentation functions for microtissue mask creation: 1) a straightforward threshold-based mask, 2) a threshold-based mask that is applied after a Sobel filter, and 3) a threshold-based mask that is applied to either the minimum or the maximum (specified by the user as an input) of all movie frames.
-We implement our tissue segmentation pipeline mainly based on the \verb|threshold_otsu| and \verb|sobel| functions provided within the \verb|filters| module in scikit-image $0.19.3$ Python library \citep{scikit_image}.
+Within \verb|create_tissue_mask|, we provide two different options for creating a binary mask of the tissue region: manual or automatic (Fig \ref{fig:code_pipeline} I).
+At present, we provide $3$ basic segmentation functions for automatic microbundle mask creation: 1) a straightforward threshold-based mask, 2) a threshold-based mask that is applied after a Sobel filter, and 3) a threshold-based mask that is applied to either the minimum or the maximum (specified by the user as an input) of all movie frames.
+We implement our tissue segmentation pipeline mainly based on the \verb|threshold_otsu| and \verb|sobel| functions provided within the \verb|filters| module in scikit-image $0.19.3$ Python library \cite{scikit_image}.

-In addition to programming alternative automated mask generation functions, software users can provide an externally generated tissue mask by including a file named ``tissue\_mask.txt'' where the mask is a two-dimensional array in which the tissue domain is denoted by ``1'' and the background domain is denoted by ``0'' to allow for the analysis of domains that may fall outside the original scope of this endeavor.
+In addition to programming alternative automated mask generation functions, software users can provide an externally generated tissue mask (e.g., a manually generated mask) by including a file named ``tissue\_mask.txt'' where the mask is a two-dimensional array in which the tissue domain is denoted by ``1'' and the background domain is denoted by ``0'' to allow for the analysis of domains that may fall outside the original scope of this endeavor.